pma/amqp/README.md

 - Open and manage a single connection for an application
 - Open/close a channel per process (don't share a channel between multiple processes)

-Then you can consider optimising the performance by increasing number of connections etc.
+Once you saw things in action you can now consider optimising the performance by increasing number of connections etc.

 Note it's completely safe to share a single connection between multiple processes.
 However it is not recommended to share a channel between multiple processes.